 Blood and lymphatic system disorders

-Very rare: Haematological disorders, associated with systemic drug toxicity, e.g. pancytopenia, neutropenia, thrombocytopenia.
+Very rare: Haematological disorders, associated with systemic drug toxicity, e.g. pancytopenia, neutropenia, thrombocytopenia, leukocytosis.

 Immune system disorders

-Very rare: Allergic conditions (e.g. hypersensitivity and allergic reactions).
+Very rare: Allergic conditions (e.g., Hypersensitivity and Type IV hypersensitivity).

 Nervous system disorders